sunilmishraji01/SQL-with-BigQuery/README.md

-# SQL Tutorail -- Practical Implementation
+# SQL Tutorial -- Practical Implementation
 Learn About SQL with BigQuery